Chapter 3 Thematic maps in R

 There are different ways of creating small multiples with tmap as you could see in the vignettes for the package, some of which are quicker but a bit more restricted.
 Here we are going to use tmap_arrange().
 With tmap_arrange() first we need to create the maps we want and then we arrange them together.

-Let’s make four maps, each one using a different classification method: Equal interval, QUantile, Natural breaks (Jenks), and Standard Deviation.
+Let’s make four maps, each one using a different classification method: Equal interval, Quantile, Natural breaks (Jenks), and Standard Deviation.

 For each map, instead of visualising them one by one, just assign them to a new object.
 Let’s call them map1, map2, map3 and map4.